Skip to Content

 Add tomato sauce.

-Also, add the water or broth.
+Also, add water or broth.

-If you use beef broth instead of water, go easy on the salt, add it better at the end, when the soup is done.
+If you use beef broth instead of water, go easy on the salt, add it better at the end when the soup is done.

 Lock the lid and close the pressure release valve.